railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

    *Process of approving a timesheet*

 This module supplies a new screen enabling you to manage timesheets by period.
 Timesheet entries are made by employees each day.
-At the end of the week, employees validate their week's sheet and it's then passed to the services manager, who must approve his team's entries.
+At the end of the week, employees validate their week's sheet and it is then passed to the services manager, who must approve his team's entries.
 Periods are defined in the company forms, and you can set them to run monthly or weekly.